QuantumNovice/QuantumNovice/README.md

 ### Hi there 👋 I am Has

+It's been a while since I actually contributed to OpenSource/FOSS.
+Crazy how life catches on to you.

 ## Remember Covid?
 People (one company employee in particular) started using zoom exploits to unmute mic and cameras during the pandemic.